Yuan-23/IOFS-SA-ecp-data-main/README.md

-# IW-SRAHC
+# IOFS-SA
->an Interactive Web-tool for Survival Risk Analysis based on Hierarchical Clustering
+>an Interactive Online Feature Selection Tool for Survival Analysis

 ## How to run the web server